KristjanTreimann/photo-gallery-react-firebase/DEV_NOTES.md

 Create a custom hook to handle fire upload and firebase storage.
 Hook in the react is just a way to create a small chunk of reusable code and then those hooks can be used in whatever components need them.
 New folder in src/_hooks_ and inside **useStorage.js**

+## Progress Bar

+1. Create new component for progress bar in _comps_/**ProgressBar.js**
+2. Nest it inside `div` with `{file && <ProgressBar />}` in **UploadForm.js**. -> If file selected output progressbar.
+Right side of && is only executed if left side is true.
+3. Pass file to the ProgressBar because we're using useStorage hook inside that component.
+To do that add prop `file={file}`.
+Also pass the prop `setFile={setFile}` function so that when the progress is complete we can set file back to null and then the progress bar doesnt show again.
+4. Inside ProgressBar we need to use the `useStorage` hook to upload a file.
+First we need the props we passed into the progress bar and use destructuring to get url and progress.
+5. In **ProgressBar.js** we want to get url and process values using destructuring we set it equal to useStorage hook and pass in file, then in **useStorage.js** useStorage function fires useEffect hook which takes the file, creates a reference and tries to upload a file.
+At that time we get values back like progress and when upload finishes we get url where the image was stored. console.log(url, process) and try to upload a file to see if it shows up in Chrome console.
+6. In Firebase check storage to see if image you uploaded exists.
+7. Now in **Progress.js** we want to use the `progress` value to create a ProgressBar.
+Percentage value of progress could indicate the width of the progressbar.
+Use inline styling to set width equal to progress value -> `<div className="progress-bar" style={{ width: progress + '%' }}>`
+8. Add styling to progress bar in **index.css**
+9. Remove progress bar after file has uploaded.
+Set the value of file back to null when we have an url.
+Url is received after the file has uploaded.
+Use useEffect to fire a function when url value changes and set file value to null.